 Burley Footballs were preferred by the USAFL from 1997 to 2015 and they are endorsed by the WAFL, SANFL, WACFL, VCFL, WAAFL and the Foxtel Cup, and numerous other leagues.
 “Burleys” are approved by the AFL.

 Ross Faulkner is the lesser known of the three Australian football brands, but has been around nearly as long as Sherrin and Burley.
-I could not find any information on the use of Faulkner footies by leagues.
+We could not find any information on the use of Faulkner footies by leagues.

 Official footballs used in the AFL and those used on match day for adults and junior leagues are typically made from very good quality dyed or painted cow leather and have the highest price point.
 Cheaper options are available and are typically made from lesser quality cow leather, sourced from India.
 Other materials used for footballs typically used in social leagues, school or children’s leagues include synthetic rubber or PVC (plastic).
 It is no surprise that pricing of footies is directly related to the quality of the materials used.